fluquid/cryptocurrency/README.md

 ## Mindshare / Social Chatter

-The below are (not yet) to be understood as endorsements, they are merely mentions that indicate that a certain altcoin is being discussed.
+The below are not to be understood as endorsements, they are merely mentions that indicate that a certain altcoin is being discussed.
 Sentiment analysis to be added soon ;)

 * Reddit (CryptoCurrency + Best_of_crypto) keyword mentions April 9th - June 18th 2017.